contentful-labs/contentful-importer.rb/README.md

     converted_model_dir:
     ```

 2. Create the contentful_structure.json.
-First you need to create a content model using the [contentful website](www.contentful.com).
-Then you can download the content model using the content management api and use as the schema for the import structure.
+First you need to create a content model using the [Contentful web application](www.contentful.com).
+Then you can download the content model using the content management api and use the content model for the import:

     ```bash
      curl -X GET \